InseeFrLab/legacy-onyxia-entrypoint/README.md

 The Onyxia project is actively developed.
 We are constantly working on new functionalities to meet our users needs at [Insee](https://github.com/InseeFr).
 Do not hesitate to [get in touch with us](https://github.com/InseeFrLab/onyxia/discussions/new) to ask questions or share your ideas!
 ### Recently released 🎁

-- New services: Argo CD, Argo Workflow and Gravitee
+- New services: Argo CD, Argo Workflow, Pinot
 - Step by step Onyxia deployment guide
 - Customizable UI themes
-- Pin & edit custom services
-- Secrets management
+- Onyxia installation documentation
+- Project documentation (`CONTRIBUTING.md`...)

 ### Coming soon ☄️

 - Projects and collaboration
+- Transform File Explorer into Data Explorer

 ### WIP 🏗

 - Onyxia installation documentation
 - Project documentation (`CONTRIBUTING.md`...)
+- New UI for FileExplorer

 ### Ideas 💡